 I remember after coming back to the program, Ustadh Zeyad told me something really powerful, that really stuck with me that, “if the cup is full, you can’t fill it with anything new.”
-To truly heal from my unwanted sexual behaviours and benefit from the program, I had to empty my full cup.
+To truly heal from my unwanted sexual behaviors and benefit from the program, I had to empty my full cup.

 My cup was over saturated with past experiences, anxieties, and what I perceived life to be, of what I perceived recovery to be, that there was no room for growth or anything else.